 The National Coaching Institute Calgary was established in 1994 as a joint program of the Coaching Association of Canada and the Canadian Sport Centre Calgary.
 There are currently seven NCI’s across Canada, each associated with a Canadian Sport Centre.

 The mission of the NCI Calgary is to develop world class coaches who are capable of preparing athletes for podium performances in sport, and for life outside of sport.
-The NCI fosters and develops excellence in coaching by providing the knowledge and skills for high performance coaches through a two-year diploma program resulting in Competition-Advanced Gradation.
+The NCI fosters and develops excellence in coaching by providing the knowledge and skills for high performance coaches through a two-year diploma program resulting in Level Four Certification.
 The program is competency-based, integrating classroom study with a coaching practicum under the leadership of a Master Coach in your sport.
-The programs of this organization are funded in part by Canadian Heritage Sport Canada.

 NCI Advanced Coaching Diploma